Berthillon

-The ice cream shop became famous in 1961 when a French restaurant guide Gault Millau wrote about "this astonishing ice cream shop hidden in a bistro on the Ile Saint-Louis."
-They are known for using fresh and high quality ingredients and keep the recipe of their sorbet (i.e. the proportion of milk and egg) secret.
+The ice cream shop gained wider recognition in 1961 after it was featured in the French restaurant guide Gault Millau, which described it as "an astonishing ice cream shop hidden in a bistro on the Ile Saint-Louis" The business is noted for its use of fresh ingredients and for maintaining the recipe of its sorbet as a trade secret.

+Berthillon is probably the only ice cream maker that closes in summer, for five weeks in July and August.

 Raymond Berthillon, founder of Berthillon, died on 9 August 2014.